-OUTBACK REGIONAL GALLERY IS ONE OF three exhibition spaces inside the Waltzing Matilda Centre.
-The facility first opened in 1998 to celebrate Australia’s unofficial anthem, first written and publicly performed in Winton.
-The centre’s unique architectural design draws on elements of the Winton landscape, and is one of the only 24-hour, climate-controlled, purpose-built galleries in central Queensland able to display artworks from regional, state and national institutions.
+The Outback Regional Gallery is one of three exhibition spaces inside the Waltzing Matilda Centre.
+The facility first opened in 1998 to celebrate Australia’s unofficial anthem, first written and publicly performed in the town of Winton.
+The centre’s unique architectural design draws on elements of the Winton landscape, and is one of the only 24-hour, climate-controlled, purpose-built galleries in Central Queensland able to display artworks from regional, state and national institutions.
 The gallery’s initiative is to collect contemporary works that align with strategic themes significant to Winton, and highlight the outback region.